Skip to main content

 Version 1 and 2: Major topics include: concerns of an acting battalion chief; command and control; fire ground/administration; various incident command scenarios; fire ground communication; inter-agency protocols; hazmat overview; Special Operations Command; safety/building construction; leadership; weapons of mass destruction; and terrorism awareness.
-Version 3 and 4: Same as Versions 1 and 2 with Building Inspection process; sprinkler and alarm panels; NIST smoke movement study, expanding ops; high rise operations; use of statistics; counseling and conflict of interest.
+Version 3 and 4: Same as Version 1 and 2, addit ionally building Inspection process; sprinkler and alarm panels; NIST smoke movement study, expanding ops; high rise operations; use of statistics; counseling and conflict of interest.

 Version 1: In the lower division baccalaureate/associate degree category, 3 semester hours in Fire Administration or Tactics and Strategies (12/04 - review conducted by the American Council on Education).
 Version 2: In the lower division baccalaureate/associate degree category, 3 semester hours in Fire Administration and 2 semester hours in General Fire Science (11/07).
 Version 3: In the lower division baccalaureate/associate degree OR in the upper division baccalaureate degree category, 4 semester hours in Fire Service Administration, Fire Service Management, and 3 semester hours in Fire Science, or Strategies and Tactics (6/11 revalidation).
 Version 4: In the lower division baccalaureate/associate degree category OR in the upper division baccalaureate degree category, 8 semester hours, distributed as follows: 4 semester hours in Fire Service Administration, Fire Service Management AND 4 semester hours in Fire Science or Strategies and Tactics (7/16 revalidation) (6/21 revalidation).